IQSS/dataverse/doc/sphinx-guides/source/developers/api-design.rst

   - Final path example: ``/api/info/zipDownloadLimit``

-- If you are exposing logic based on a database setting rather that the setting itself (e.g. a boolean for if embargo is enabled rather than the value of ``:MaxEmbargoDurationInMonths``):

-  - Use ``/api/info`` as the root path.

-  - Append a meaningful name for the setting (e.g. ``embargoEnabled``).

-  - Final path example: ``/api/info/embargoEnabled``

 - If the database setting you're exposing make more sense outside of ``/api/info`` because there's more context (e.g. ``:CustomDatasetSummaryFields``):

   - Feel free to use a path outside of ``/api/info`` as the root path.